Real Estate Glossary

-HOMEOWNERS WARRANTY – A type of insurance that is purchased by home buyers that will covers repairs to certain items in the home like heating or air conditioning systems if they break down within the coverage period.
+HOMEOWNERS WARRANTY – A type of insurance that is purchased by homebuyers that will cover repairs to specific items in the home like heating or air conditioning systems if they break down within the coverage period.
 Sometimes sellers purchase the warranty for new buyers.
 In some cases offering the warranty can help get a home sold.

 INVESTOR – Is usually a holder of a mortgage or the permanent lender for whom the mortgage banker services the loan.
 This could be any person or institution that invests in mortgages.

-JOINT TENANCY – Is a form of ownership or taking title to a property that each party owns the whole property and that ownership is not separate.
+JOINT TENANCY – This is a form of ownership or taking title to a property that each party owns the whole property and that ownership is not separate.
 In the event of the death of one party, the survivor owns the property in its entirety.

 JUDGMENT – This is a decision (or judgment) made in a court of law.
-Judgments that require the repayment of a debt the court may place a lien against the debtor’s real property to be used as collateral for the judgment’s creditor.
+For judgments that require the repayment of a debt, the court may place a lien against the debtor’s real property to be used as collateral for the judgment’s creditor.